 Broker-dealer AML legislation in the United States is based on two primary legislation: the Bank Secrecy Act (BSA) and the USA Patriot Act.

-USA Patriot Act: The Patriot Act was established in 2001 in the aftermath of the September 11 terrorist attacks as a method to reinforce the BSA by improving customer due diligence and monitoring procedures.
+USA Patriot Act: The Patriot Act was established in 2001 in the aftermath of the September 11 terrorist attacks to reinforce the BSA by improving customer due diligence and monitoring procedures.
 Broker-dealers are required by the Patriot Act to establish and implement a documented, risk-based anti-money laundering program that includes policies, procedures, and measures that may be reasonably expected to provide BSA compliance.

 - Transaction monitoring and reporting of suspicious activity.